curv3d/curv/docs/Shape_Atlas.rst

 3. Read the literature.
 Realize that Yoda is not a polyhedron, but a polyhedral approximation to an original model that has lots of curved surfaces.
-   What we really want (for Yoda) is a more compact and efficient SDF that is an approximation to the polyhedron and reconstructs the curved surfaces.
+   What we really want (for Yoda) is a more compact and efficient SDF that is an approximation to the polyhedron and reconstructs the curved surfaces while preserving edges.

    Compile a mesh to an efficient SDF representation that approximates the original STL, with knobs for tuning the approximation.